dailydotdev/docs/docs/intro.md

 ### Step 5: Customize the look and feel 🌈

 Make daily.dev look and feel the way you want!
 [Customize](/customize-your-feed/layout.md) the theme, layout, card density, and other cool preferences to personalize your experience.

-### Step 6: Explore behind the scenes 👀

-If you're interested in learning [how daily.dev works](/how-does-daily-dev-work/dailydev-101.md), we've got you covered with detailed information.